kghose/groho/Readme.md

 When loading objects the simulator follows the following rules

-1. If a body is picked but the body is referenced to an object that has not been loaded, this reference object is also loaded and so on, recursively.
 1. If a barycenter and the main body of the barycenter are both loaded, the barycenter is used for coordinate transforms but is not used for gravity
    computations: the main body is used.
 The trajectory of the barycenter is also, in this case, not saved.
+1. If a body encountered more than once, the ephemeris is loaded from the first file it is encountered in.

 In the given example, the barycenter 8 is not used for gravity computations since 899 is loaded.